plan-systems/design-docs/proof-of-correctness.md

        - In this case, we assume one or more of the entries in conflict have forged `TimeAuthored` and are mal-intentioned.
 - Ideally, we want to devise a resolution scheme that produces the most favorable outcomes for natural conflicts but is resilient against adversary-induced conflicts.

-#### Starting a New Community Epoch
-- "Starting a New Epoch for a Community"?

-When a community admin initiates a community-key "rekey event", the newly generated community key is securely and individually
-"sent" to each community member via the community's public key transfer channel.
-The new community key is encrypted using each member's public key.
-When a pnode is processing an entry that it does not have a community key for, it will check the community's public key channel for an entry for the current client's public key, it will send the client the encrypted community key.
-The client uses its SKI to decrypt the payload into the new community key.
-This key is added to the user's SKI keychain and is sent back to pnode.

- - a secure token that would be transferred to **m** via a secure channel (or in person).
-This token, when opened, would allow a new `MemberEpoch` to be accepted for **m**, allowing **m** to resume normal access to **𝓛<sub>C</sub>**.
-     In effect, all subsequent transactions on **𝓛<sub>C</sub>** will be unreadable to any holder of the compromised keyring is not is possession of any key that would gain them access to the newly issued community key or **m** newly issued keys.  **m** would regain

 #### Issuing a New Private Channel Key
 #### Starting a New Channel Epoch